ba-san/DL-CV-toolbox/README.md

 **draw_graphs** - If you import this file when training, it will show you accuracy&loss graph dynamically.
 You can also make yyplot and confusion matrix.

+**extractor** - Extract an arbitary ratio images from assigned image folder.

 **image_resize_LANCZOS** - create new image folder inside new "resize" directory, having resized images.

 **path_changer** - change path inside csv to fit your environment.